Experience Spirituality at Arulmigu Sri Rajakaliamman Glass Temple, Johor

 7. Do not photograph

 Photography is not allowed in many temples.
 You should be able to watch out for this rule wherever you are.
-It is sometime written outside on the common areas or notice boards.
+It is sometimes written outside on the common areas or notice boards.
 You may even ask around including the priest himself.

 8. Seek out beggars